Subtixx/vscode-mtalua/README.md

 ![Monokai](images/Monokai.png)

+# Changelog

+## v2.3.2 (13.
+Jan 2019)

+- Added ability to only show relevant functions (Serverside only functions will only display in server lua files)
+- Removed duplicated functions
+- Scriptside will now show in completion items

+## v2.3.1 (11.
+Jan 2019)

+- Added 1.5.6 functions and deprecations
+- Search hinting for new resource manager
+- Added verification if resource exists

+## v2.3.0 (9.
+Jan 2019)

+- Added resource manager to start/stop/restart resources
+- Fixed existing files in generate classes will break extension
+- Fixed some missing information in some functions

+## v2.2.5 (8.
+Jan 2019)

+- Added more settings
+- Added the ability to modify existing meta files
+- Added the ability to customize file extensions, file prefix/suffixes
+- Added the ability to turn off watermarking
+- Fixed generating client files
+- Fixed extension upload

+## v2.2.0 (7.
+Jan 2019)

+- Added the ability to create meta/client/server files on the fly

 # References
 - Thanks to 50p for the sublime text syntax highlighter.
 Which inspired me to create the VSCode extension.